Tags: Emotionally Abusive Relationships, Health, Narcissism, Narcissistic Personality Disorder, NPD, Warning People about Narcissists

 Do Narcissists Know They are Narcissists?
 November 11, 2012Posted by alwaysjan in Narcissistic Personality Disorder.

 Tags: Narcissism, Narcissistic Personality Disorder, NPD, Relationships, Self-Aware Narcissists, The Scorpion and the Frog

 Someone recently commented – it was more of a rant actually.
 The person said that since Narcissists don’t know what they’re doing, it’s rather “mid-evil” (yes, that was the spelling) to hold them accountable for their actions.
 They went on to say that being critical of Narcissists should make us take a long look in the mirror at ourselves.
 How dare we be so judgemental toward those who know no better?
 To their thinking, this made the victims of a Narcissist no better than the Narcissist themselves.
-I heartily degree.
+I heartily disagree.

 Although I enjoy the dialogue with my readers, the tone of the comment was so confrontational, I felt a sense of relief as I hit the Delete button, (and I can count on one hand the times I’ve done this.)